Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts

 Beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts – don’t forget the fine print!

-I’ve also worked hard to max out contributions to my RRSP (Registered Retirement Savings Plan) over the years, and my wife is closing in on maxing out her RRSP as well.
+We’ve also worked hard to max out contributions to my RRSP (Registered Retirement Savings Plan) over the years.
+Just a reminder about the RRSP-generated tax refund.

 Let’s take a closer look at some common considerations to naming beneficiaries for TFSAs, RRSPs, RRIFs and other key accounts.